-There are four groups of individuals whose needs, related to the presence of a developmental disability, are met in whole or in part:
+There are four groups of individuals whose needs, related to the presence of a developmental disability, are met:

-- 1. Those whose needs do not rise to the level of requiring support; - 2.
-Those whose needs are being met by the people in their life; - 3.
-Those whose needs may require paid professional supports and are paid and arranged for privately; and/or, - 4.
+- 1. Those whose needs are being met by the people in their life; - 2.
+Those whose needs do not rise the level of requiring support; - 3.
+Those who needs may require paid professional supports and are paid and arranged for privately; and/or, - 4.
 Those who receive supports from the developmental disabilities services system,

-While a number of individuals receive comprehensive HCBS, of those who do need paid support, many have only moderate needs.
-These more limited supports funded through developmental disabilities services include service coordination (through HCBS, Targeted Case Management and Bridge Program), Flexible Family Funding, vocational grant funding
+While a number of individuals receive comprehensive HCBS, of those who do need paid support, many people have only moderate needs.
+These more limited supports funded through developmental disabilities services include service coordination (through HCBS, Targeted Case Management and Bridge Program), Flexible Family Funding, vocational

-37 National census figures obtained from the U.S. Census Bureau (population estimate for 2015 - demographic profile based on 2010 census) and national prevalence rates of 1.5% for intellectual disability and 1.0% for Pervasive Developmental Disorders.
+24 National census figures obtained from the U.S. Census Bureau (Demographic Profile based on 2010 Census) and national prevalence rates of 1.5% for intellectual disability and 1.0% for Pervasive Developmental Disorders.

-38 This calculation is based on CY 2015 data from the Vermont Department of Health Vital Statistics as CY 2016 data was not available at the time of publication.
+25 This calculation is based on CY 2014 data from the Vermont Department of Health Vital Statistics as CY 2015 data was not available at the time of publication.

-39 This calculation is based on prevalence rates of 1.5% for intellectual disability and 1.0% for Pervasive Developmental Disorders.
+26 This calculation is based on prevalence rates of 1.5% for intellectual disability and 1.0% for Pervasive Developmental Disorders.

-40 The increase in prevalence percentage may be in part due to the addition of Family Managed Respite services in FY 15 to the total caseload count and the calibration from six-year old census data.
+27 The increase in prevalence percentage is likely due, in part, to the addition of Family Managed Respite services to the total caseload count and the use of five-year old census data.

-and other minimal home and community-based services.
+grant funding and other minimal home and community-based services.
 It must be emphasized that funded services are not meant to supplant natural supports and that the majority of individuals have some or most of their needs met through unpaid supports.
 Parents and other family members provide the vast majority of this support.